billkoul/Androtomist/README.md

 The application itself is dual mode, i.e., fully automated for the novice user and configurable for the expert one.

+A light CLI version of the tool can be found here https://github.com/billkoul/AndrotomistLite

 ## Licence
 Androtomist's source code is offered under the European Union Public Licence (https://ec.europa.eu/info/european-union-public-licence_en)